mckayc/task-donegeon/README.md

     -   **EPUB Reader Fix:** Fixed a critical bug in the EPUB reader where the progress bar would incorrectly display 100% and not update upon navigation.
 The progress calculation is now more robust and accurately reflects the user's position within the book.

 -   **Week of September 6, 2025 (v0.4.64):**
-    -   **Bug Bar Consolidation:** The bug recording bar has been consolidated into a more compact and responsive two-row layout.
-This prevents controls from overflowing on smaller screens and ensures the note input field and primary actions (Stop, Cancel) are always accessible, regardless of the report's title length.
+    -   **Bug Bar Consolidation:** The bug recording bar has been consolidated into a more compact and responsive two-row layout to prevent controls from overflowing on smaller screens.

--   **Week of September 6, 2025 (v0.4.63):**
-    -   **Bug Reporter UI Fix:** Fixed a flexbox layout issue in the Bug Detail popup where long commenter names could push the action buttons (dim, mark good/bad) out of view.
-The buttons are now consistently visible on all comments.

--   **Week of September 6, 2025 (v0.4.62):**
-    -   **Bug Reporter UX Fix:** Restored the visibility of action buttons (Dim, Mark Good/Review) on bug report comments.
-These controls are now always visible instead of only appearing on hover, improving usability.

 -   **Week of September 1, 2025 (v0.4.61):**
     -   **Rank & Leaderboard Logic Overhaul:** Ranks and the main Leaderboard are now calculated based on a user's *total lifetime XP earned from quests*, rather than their current XP balance.
 This provides a more accurate and fair representation of a user's overall progress that isn't affected by spending rewards.
 The Rank Card on the dashboard has been updated to display both current balances and total earned values for clarity.